bishtranjan1/sora-dashboard/README.md

 - **Responsive Design**: Fully responsive layout that works on desktop, tablet, and mobile devices
 - **User Settings**: Customizable user profile and application settings
 - **Interactive Charts**: Data visualization using Chart.js
+- **Optimized Performance**: Code-splitting with React.lazy and Suspense for improved loading times
+- **Dynamic Data Fetching**: Redux integration for efficient state management and API communication

 ## Technologies Used